Table Of Contents

 Crypto Scams

 Much like the “point spread” scam in FOREX trading, where a legitimate broker manipulates the spread between currencies to their advantage, internal crypto scams are perpetrated by the very broker you are meant to trust.
-In the case of the FOREX “point spread” scam, brokerages will knowingly and deliberately code the prices on their trading platform to carry a healthy profit for their benefit, which they, of course, do not disclose to the trader.
+In the FOREX “point spread” scam, brokerages deliberately code prices on their platform to generate profit for themselves without disclosing it to the trader.
 It is a breach of trust and abuse of position of the worst kind.

 In the crypto world, illicit crypto exchanges and brokerages are no less calculating.
 The first type of internal crypto scam is based along the lines of the Ponzi scheme.
 In this scam, traders are incentivized by large payouts if they can recruit other traders in their personal networks to buy a certain number of cryptocurrencies.
 The scam creates pyramids of participating traders who are keen to bring on board more traders under the expectation that they will be rewarded at a future point in time.
 Usually, some of the early crypto buyers are paid out, and they evangelize to other members of the scheme that their day is coming.
 It almost never does, as the Ponzi scheme collapses when traders realize that the deferred payouts are not coming.

 Another type of internal scam is the investment scheme that involves crypto firms offering traders the chance to buy their in-house crypto for next to nothing, with the expectation that its value will increase in time.
 New crypto investment schemes are pushed by crypto platform senior managers who often promise a once-in-a-lifetime opportunity to invest in this new crypto with excellent returns.
-The crypto firm will often try to get the new investor to buy as much of the crypto as possible with investors being assured that other players will enter the market and take away the opportunity if the investor does not move fast.
+The crypto firm will often push new investors to buy as much as possible, claiming others will enter the market and erase the opportunity if they do not act fast.
 The unfortunate investors almost always find out later that the promised increase in value never happens.
+Naturally, if there was strong oversight of these activities by global regulators, it would be a much safer space.

 Also, some of the crypto world still lacks many of the essential Know Your Customer (KYC) safeguards of the mainstream financial industry.
 So, a shadowy entity can open a crypto wallet and process transactions for any type of service without having to present identification.
 To be fair, most of the established crypto exchanges do operate by stringent KYC rules, but there are outliers.
-While crypto is based on immutable blockchain records that can theoretically be traced to individuals, in practice, tracing someone via blockchain transactions is a difficult and often an expensive exercise.
-You may be able to track their digital signature as transactions enter and exit crypto wallets but locating the wallet holders in the physical world is extremely hard work.
+While crypto is based on immutable blockchain records that can theoretically be traced to individuals, in practice, tracing someone via blockchain transactions is a difficult and often expensive exercise.
+You may be able to track their digital signature as transactions enter and exit crypto wallets, but locating the wallet holders in the physical world is extremely hard work.
+It is to help you avoid crypto scams like that we wrote an article on how to keep your crypto safe.

-One of the best things about cryptocurrencies is their decentralized nature; but what they gain from operating outside of central control, they lose by being open to abuse by bad actors.
+One benefit of cryptocurrencies is their decentralized nature, but that openness also leaves them vulnerable to abuse by bad actors.
 Investigations of several scams have proven that it is remarkably easy for one person to open multiple wallets under fake identities and use this to run scams.
 These scams might involve criminals hacking your hot wallets, stealing your private keys, and, in essence, your funds, and sending them to a wallet in the name of a fake identity.

 Therefore, the tools and the compliance framework of those seeking to regulate the industry need to catch up with the way crypto works.
 Many crypto security experts recommend that newbies stick to well-known crypto exchanges and also stick to the two most popular cryptos — Bitcoin and Ethereum — as they have a longer track record of operation.